Your questions answered

 Looking to withdraw some of your savings?

 It’s very easy for members to withdraw funds from their NHS Credit Union account.
-You can apply online or via our automated telephone system to make a share withdrawal.
+You can make a withdrawal online or on our mobile banking app, to your nominated account.

-All share withdrawals received on weekends, public or bank holidays, or any other day that the credit union office is closed will be dealt with on the next day that the office is open.
+All share withdrawals received on weekends, public or bank holidays, or any other day that the credit union office is closed will also be processed instantly.

 Please note that you should only submit an online share withdrawal request when your savings balance is greater than any outstanding loan balance.
 Submission of a share withdrawal request does not guarantee payment.